ActionScript - Part II

 else nextFrame();

 If one is at the first frame, and one clicks the back button, the prevFrame() will result in no change.
-If one wants instead to go to the last frame, one would use a conditional statement:
+If one wants instead to go to the last frame, one would instead change the body of the backward function to use a conditional statement:

 if (currentFrame == 1) gotoAndStop(totalFrames);